revg/ktor-exercises/exercises/exercise0.md

 ## Proposed steps for this exercise:

 * Create the simplest Ktor application using an embedded Netty server listening on port 8080
-* Using the **Routing** Feature to configure a GET route for the path “/plainRoute” that responds with a plain text `Hello World`.
+* Using the **Routing** Feature to configure a GET route for the path “/plainTextRoute” that responds with a plain text `Hello World` using `call.respondText`.
-* Add a new GET route for the path "htmlRoute"  that responds with `<h1>Hello World</h1>' using Kotlinx.HTML
+* Add a new GET route for the path "htmlRoute"  that responds with `<h1>Hello World</h1>` using `call.respondText`, passing in the content type.